Tominous/typicalbot/.github/ISSUE_TEMPLATE.md

 - [ ] I have checked for related issues.
 - [ ] I have updated to the latest [TypicalBot version](https://github.com/typicalbot/typicalbot).
-- [ ] I am using the official TypicalBot or TypicalBot Beta bot.
+- [ ] I am using an official bot operated by TypicalBot.

 ### Issue Type